dzulfiqarfr/24.01_jakpost_charts/20210623_housing/README.md

-Home ownership and housing affordability
+Home ownership and house prices
 ================
-2021-06-25
+2021-06-28

-I prepared this analysis for <a href="" target="_blank">this article</a>
+I prepared this analysis for
+<a href="https://www.thejakartapost.com/news/2021/06/28/indonesian-homeownership-slides-as-affordability-issues-arise.html" target="_blank">this article</a>
 on how home ownership has fallen since 1999 in Indonesia as affordability issues arise.
 Here, we take a look at home ownership, house price and mortgage data.